nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 The `useCallback` hook has created single cached versions of the two functions, which encapsulate the **initial values** of `c1` and `c2`.
-When `App` re-renders with different values for `c1` and `c2`, `useCallback` returns the previous versions of the functions which embed the old values of `c1` and `c2` from the first rendering.
+When `App` re-renders with different values for `c1` and `c2`, `useCallback` returns the previous versions of the functions which keep the old values of `c1` and `c2` from the first rendering.

 We need to tell `useCallback` to create new cached versions of the functions for every change of values of `c1` and `c2` that they depend on.